-You will have the use of departmental laboratories equipped with dedicated computing equipment including STMicro development and sensor boards, ARM microprocessors and licences for Keil uVision embedded C compiler.
+You will have the use of laboratories equipped with dedicated computing equipment including STMicro development and sensor boards, ARM microprocessors and licences for Keil uVision embedded C compiler.
 These will be used in a variety of modules including the group project.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 You will be assessed via a combination of exams, coursework, presentations and reports.